HORIZON LINES

 It’s well-established that there are issues with diversity in the arts sector.
 According to research by The Runnymede Trust and the Freelands Foundation, only 2.7% of people working in the arts come from a BAME background.
 However, there are initiatives to tackle this.
 The Horizon Lines project sought to address the problem locally by inviting thirteen creatives from Global Majority backgrounds who are living and working in Bexley to take part in a programme led by artists.

-Speaking to participants, I learned how Horizon Lines supported their creativity by offering opportunities, resources, and access to community.
+Speaking to participants, I learned how Horizon Lines supported their creativity by offering opportunities, resources, and access to the community.
 The artwork produced through this project is going to be displayed in an exhibition in Erith town centre throughout October.

 Participants praised the collaborative nature of Horizon Lines and the ways in which it has helped them improve mental wellbeing, experiment with their art practice, and meet new people.
 “I think it's allowed me to think big which is quite interesting because it was a small group.”
 These are the words of Carolyn.
 “Isra from TAPE Collective spoke to me about how to run your own exhibition, talking about premises and alliances and all those kinds of things.
 And so, from there, I went to do my own research.
 I've secured the premises for my own exhibition.”